sinazojambase12-art/SQL-Activities/README.md

-# Activities
+# SQL
-All the activities completed in SQL Fundamentals
+All the work covered in SQL Fundamentals